hotdaamn/asuswrt-merlin-wiki/Home.md

 3. [Improve Your Web Surfing Speed with OpenDNS] (https://github.com/RMerl/asuswrt-merlin/wiki/Improve-Your-Web-Surfing-Speed-with-OpenDNS)
 4. [Setting up an IPv6 tunnel through Hurricane Electrics] (https://github.com/RMerl/asuswrt-merlin/wiki/IPv6-tunnelling)
-5. [How to dedicate SSID for VPN and SSID for regular ISP using OpenVPN, by Jobongo] (https://github.com/RMerl/asuswrt-merlin/wiki/How-to-setup-SSID-for-VPN-and-SSID-for-Regular-ISP-using-OpenVPN.)
+5. [How to dedicate SSID for VPN and SSID for regular ISP using OpenVPN] (https://github.com/RMerl/asuswrt-merlin/wiki/How-to-setup-SSID-for-VPN-and-SSID-for-Regular-ISP-using-OpenVPN.)
+6. [How to use ipset to block connections from Tor nodes or some countries] (https://github.com/RMerl/asuswrt-merlin/wiki/Using-ipset)
+7. [How to use Tunlr service to watch Netflix, MTV, CBS, Hulu & more outside the U.S.] (https://github.com/RMerl/asuswrt-merlin/wiki/How-to-use-Tunlr-service)

 ### Misc HowTo and Guides
 1. [Scheduled Reboot](https://github.com/RMerl/asuswrt-merlin/wiki/Scheduled-Reboot)